Rejecting popular wellness rules was key to healing my relationship with food and my body, after years of battling myself and breaking down my health.

 Fried food is hard to digest, especially when we eat too much of it or have a chaotic relationship with it.

-Many people feel anxious when they have French fries in front of them – especially those struggling with food and body image – and that can trigger stress hormones that interfere with digestion.
+Many people feel anxious when they have French fries in front of them – especially those struggling with food and body image – and that can trigger a stress response, which interferes with digestion.

 When you eat fried food in the right amount for your unique body, with a light and loving attitude, it can be grounding and calming.

-Ingredient quality and cooking temperature are key here – you want to be using whole ingredients and high quality, high smoke point oils.
+Ingredient quality and cooking temperature are key here – you want to be using good ingredients and high quality, high smoke point oils.

 5. Vegetables are the most important food group.